mitflyboy13/mimic-iv-trauma-ventilation-risk-calculator/DEPLOYMENT.md

    mayo_1234
    ```

-   For platforms that support environment variables at startup, you can seed the demo account without publishing a database file:
+   The app seeds this demo account at startup by default.
+For platforms that support environment variables at startup, you can override it without publishing a database file:

    ```text
    MIMIC_DEMO_USERNAME=mayo_tcgs_demo